MingLee02/MingLee02.github.io/cv/index.md

 			<br>
 			Junior Python Developer
 			<p class='job-duties'>
-				Processing provider research reports onto our platform using Python 2.
+				Processing provider research onto our platform using Python 2.
 				Expanding Angular JS test coverage on our main platform using Karma.
+				Our application displayed the pdf research to users as a series of images, I replaced this with Mozilla's Pdf.js, which improves the reading experience.
 			</p>
 		</div>
 		<div class="job">